-Surface water quality is tested in the field for conductivity and pH prior to every release to the stormwater system.
-Every six months, samples are taken from the Refinery outlet at the South Western point of the site and sent to a NATA accredited laboratory for analysis.
-Table 19 summarises the results of the monitoring undertaken during the reporting period.
+Samples were taken from the Refinery outlet at the South Western point of the site and sent to a NATA accredited laboratory for analysis on seven occasions.
+Table 20 summarises the results of the monitoring undertaken during the reporting period.
+A plan showing the surface water monitoring location is included in Appendix E.